bazel-contrib/toolchains_llvm/README.md

 also use the bazel flag `--repo_env=LLVM_VERSION=version_or_requirement`.
 It is important to use both correctly because otherwise the resulting builds are not reproducible.
-The main purpose of using an environment variable to encode the version is for integration or batch testing on multiple platforms where multiple LLVM version should be tested.
+The main purpose of using an environment variable to encode the version for integration or batch testing on multiple platforms where multiple LLVM versions should be tested.

 - `getenv(ENVIRONMENT_VARIABLE_NAME,fallback)`